jennybc/googlesheets/cran-comments.md

     Status: 404
     Message: Not Found

 This URL goes to the Google Developers Console if and only if user is currently signed in with Google.
 Otherwise it redirects to a login screen.
 I assume something about that process is causing CRAN to think the URL is invalid.

+## Downstream dependencies

+There aren't any.